 But one particular game is the dominating conversation with a lot of his class mates; Fortnite.
 I’m sure you knew I was going to say that.
 If you’re a parent, you’ve probably come across the same thing; your child is at least talking about it, and perhaps even wanting to play it.

-I read up on it a little before giving a reaction, and promised that I would always change my mind if given new information – but nothing I’ve learnt in the day since he told me about the game has made me change my view.
+I read up on it a little before giving a reaction, and promised that I would always change my mind if given new information – but nothing I’ve learnt since he told me about the game has made me change my view.
 Like I say, I don’t think he’s that bothered, but it’s something he talks about in terms of the music and dance moves associated with the game – that’s more like the son I know.

 Someone I know just made a point on Twitter that made me smile in agreement; “When an 8 year old says *most* of his friends, what they mean is a couple of vocal kids boasting they play it with older siblings when mum/dad’s not looking.”
 That’s probably true to a degree; kids can often exaggerate in order to seem cooler – even when they’re already cool on their own.
-Sadly, that’s a realisation they don’t come to for some time usually, but that’s a different conversation to have.
+Sadly, that’s a realisation they don’t come to for some time usually, but it’s a different conversation to have.

 One of my major concerns is the lack of accountability if you’re not supervising your children constantly on the internet-based games.
 Your children could be having conversations with anyone, and they might not even be who they say they are; that’s not exactly a new phenomenon, of course, but when it comes to my son, or other children I care about, I want to know who they’re talking to, who their friends are, and whether these people are genuine.
 It’s hard to always do that online; friendships can and do get made online, and they’re no less genuine than physical ones (I can personally attest to that – two friends of mine are in the States, and one I’ve met met in the flesh and the other I’ve only met physically once).
 But we need to help guide children towards genuine, warm relationships that sustain them.